kodecocodes/swift-algorithm-club/Hash Table/README.markdown

 ## Avoiding collisions

-There is one problem: because we take the modulo of the hash value with the size of the array, it can happen than two or more keys get assigned the same array index.
+There is one problem: because we take the modulo of the hash value with the size of the array, it can happen that two or more keys get assigned the same array index.
 This is called a collision.

 One way to avoid collisions is to have a very large array.
 That reduces the likelihood of two keys mapping to the same index.
 Another trick is to use a prime number for the array size.
 However, collisions are bound to occur so you need some way to handle them.

 Because our table is so small it's easy to show a collision.
 For example, the array index for the key `"lastName"` is also 3.
+That's a problem, as we don't want to overwrite the value that's already at this array index.

 There are a few ways to handle collisions.
 A common one is to use chaining.
 The array now looks as follows: